aemanmuneeb/aemanmuneeb/README.md

 # About Me #

-- Work: I am a diagnostic & nuclear radiology resident at University of Texas Medical Branch, finishing my training in June 2024.
+- Work: I am an abdominal imaging and intervention fellow at Brigham & Women's Hospital and th Dana-Farber Cancer Institute.

-- Education: I completed medical school (MD) at the Aga Khan Medical College in Karachi, Pakistan.
+- Education: I completed medical school (MD) at the Aga Khan Medical College in Karachi, Pakistan; and diagnostic & nuclear radiology resident at University of Texas Medical Branch Hospitals.

 - Interests: I am passionate about biomedical informatics, 3D printing, and prototyping devices with Raspberry Pi/Arduinos.